Bobby Zarem: Feuds

-Zarem was known to hold grudges and had disputes with notable figures.
+Zarem was involved in several disputes with notable figures.
 One of the most publicized was his spat with gossip columnist Liz Smith.
-Zarem identified Smith as the author behind the pseudonym "Robin Adams Sloan", a columnist who wrote critical coverage of Zarem's clients.
+Zarem believed Smith was the author behind the pseudonym "Robin Adams Sloan", a columnist who wrote critical coverage of Zarem's clients.
 He asked her to stop writing negative press about his clients but Smith refused, turning the disparaging focus of the column on Zarem himself.
 He responded by sending out hundreds of wedding announcements, revealing Smith's recent marriage to Iris Love, her partner, effectively outing Smith as gay.
-Smith was irate, but to her knowledge, Love never saw the announcements.
-Although Zarem denied responsibility for the prank at the time, he would admit to conceiving of the announcements with pride decades later.
-Zarem would later accuse Smith of murder, a charge she laughed off.
+Smith was angry, but to her knowledge, Love never saw the announcements.
+Although Zarem denied responsibility for the prank at the time, he would admit to conceiving of the announcements decades later.
+Zarem later accused Smith of murder, a charge she laughed off.

 Zarem also feuded with Page Six gossip columnist, Claudia Cohen.
 The feud started when she approached Zarem and asked him to pass on a note to Kirk Douglas, with whom he was eating lunch.
 Not knowing that Cohen and Douglas knew each other, Zarem hid her note under his plate.
 She returned to his table and told him that if he didn't give her note to Douglas, she would ban him from Page Six.
 He ripped up both notes, stuffed them in his mouth, and pretended to swallow.

-Zarem was on the outs with his early client, Dustin Hoffman, for years.
+Zarem had a falling out with his early client, Dustin Hoffman, for years.
 Zarem represented Hoffman as he was becoming a star in the early 1970s.
 On December 31, 1973, the last day of Zarem's contract with Hoffman, the actor asked Zarem to get him some marijuana.
-After hours scouring Greenwich Village, Zarem bought some and deposited it through Hoffman's mail slot.
-That was the last Zarem heard from Hoffman for years.
-When the two saw each other again decades later, Zarem said Hoffman asked him if he still hated him.
+After searching in Greenwich Village, Zarem bought some and deposited it through Hoffman's mail slot.
+Zarem did not hear from Hoffman for years, and when the two saw each other again decades later, Zarem said Hoffman asked him if he still hated him.